YongHHuang/covid_data_exploration/README.md

 # Covid Data Exploration

 ## Project Goal
-Explore the covid-19 dataset using Microsoft SQL Server and create the dashboard in Tableau.
+Explore the covid-19 dataset using SQL and create the dashboard in Tableau.

 ## What's in the Project